Palks-Studio/billing-system/README.md

 **How it works:**

-1. The user fills in the form: issuer details, client details, service lines, bank details, and settings (currency, PDF language).
+1. The user fills in the form: client details auto-filled via lookup, selection of the associated quote from the list, invoice lines loaded automatically upon quote selection, service date, optional deposit.
 2. A live preview of totals (excl.
 VAT / VAT / incl.
 VAT) is calculated in real time.
 3. On submission, a confirmation dialog appears before generation.
 4. The invoice PDF is generated and downloaded.
 At the same time, the documents are archived server-side for tracking and payment validation.